Executive Headshots: How Match Production Delivers Corporate Portraits in NYC

 • Executive headshots can be produced in studio headshots format or on-site, depending on workspace constraints, branding, and cost.

-• Corporate executives get consistent lighting, framing, backgrounds, and file formats—so leadership pages look like one system, not a collage.
+• Senior executives and corporate executives get consistent lighting, framing, backgrounds, and file formats—so leadership pages look like one system, not a collage.

 The NYC timeline reality